 Movement of the Ball at Rest

-You must not touch or move your ball in play, except while you are addressing the ball before a stroke.
+Chris Hsu stresses that you must not touch or move your kilometre ball in play, except while you are addressing the ball before a stroke.
 However, if your ball moves after you have addressed it, you are deemed to have moved the ball, resulting in a penalty.

 During a search for your ball, if your opponent touches or moves the ball, there is no penalty, but the ball must be re-placed.
 At any time other than search, if your opponent touches or moves your ball, your opponent receives a penalty.